mastaehe/bonsaiai.github.io/source/includes/examples/_simulink.html.md

 ###### Inkling

 Inkling is a declarative, strongly typed programming language specifically designed for artificial intelligence (AI).
-It abstracts away the vast world of dynamic AI algorithms that require expertise in machine learning and enables more developers to program AI.
+It abstracts away the world of dynamic AI algorithms that require expertise in machine learning and enables more developers to program AI.
 Please review our [**Inkling Guide**](http://docs.bons.ai/guides/inkling-guide.html#overview)

 ###### Schema